oskar1233/oskar1233.github.io/_posts/2017-10-02-angular-wordpress-github-pages-blog.markdown

 date:   2017-10-13 13:00:00 +0200
 ---

-Hello.

-I have recently created my personal website and started writing a blog.
+I am starting my personal website and started writing a blog.
 The first version of it was written in Angular and used Wordpress for the backend.
 Why?
 I don't really know, just wanted to play around with Angular while learning it and test Wordpress REST API.
 Now I switched to Jekyll, because it's much simplier and is fitting better for creating a blog, but integrating Angular, Wordpress and Github Pages was pretty educative experience.

 You can check out all the code of this project on [Github](https://github.com/oskar1233/awg-blog) and working example [here](https://awg.oskar1233.eu).
 I probably won't continue to develop it, but if you have similar mad idea feel free to use it on your purpose.
 And under your responsibility.